 Credit risk is defined as the risk of loss if the counterparties fail to perform their obligations or fail to perform them in a timely fashion.
-The key business counterparties are reinsurance receivables, both intragroup and external, and outwards reinsurers.
+The key business counterparties are CCCL and external reinsurers.
 Credit risk also exists with investment counterparties, including banks holding cash and cash equivalents.